ebusto/netbox-rbac/RULES.md

 # Rule
 A role may define a Python statement to be evaluated against the object, called a *rule*.

 The execution environment is minimal, containing only the object being evaluated as `obj`, the variables defined in `context`, and a small number of macros.
+Modules specified in `imports` will be imported prior to rule evaluation.

 # Macros
 *Macros* simplify writing rules, which typically follow a small number of patterns.